skorzennik/backup-to-cloud/README.md

  1. Scan from a set location (aka base directory) with `find` to make a list of files and directories.
  2. Decide which files need to be backed up.
- 3. Sort the resulting list eithen by size, time, ...
+ 3. Sort the resulting list either by size, time, ...
  4. Group files from that list into (compressed) tar sets to fit within a given. size and not to exceed a preset number of files.
  5. The resulting sets (aka archives) are uploaded to a 'vault'.